 Step 2: Add key to Braze

-In the Braze dashboard, navigate to the Technology Partners section and then search Datadog.
+In the Braze dashboard, navigate to Partner Integrations > Technology Partners and then search Datadog.
 On the Datadog partner page, provide the Datadog API key.
 This will create a connection to allow Braze to send data to Datadog.

 If you are hosted in the Datadog EU1 or US1-FED sites, please reach out to support to have your Datadog integration configured to send metrics to those sites, otherwise the integration will not work.